GPTransco/customer-integration/README.md

 * There is no multi-tenancy and only 1 carrier is using the system;

 ## Technical requirements
-* Create a Ruby on Rails application
+* Create a Ruby on Rails application;
-* Your application should include models mentioned above
+* Your application should include models mentioned above;
-* Setup your application so you may fullfill the SpaceWagon's integration from the business perspective
+* Setup your application so you may fullfill the SpaceWagon's integration from the business perspective;
-* Implement SpaceWagon's service
+* Implement SpaceWagon's service;

 ### Tips
-* As mentioned before, we have way too many integrations, so your code should be easy to read, understand and maintain
+* As mentioned before, we have way too many integrations, so your code should be easy to read, understand and maintain;
-* Your code should be tested (feel free to use any framework, we use RSpec)
+* Your code should be tested (feel free to use any framework, we use RSpec);
-* Do not waste time on application's architecture as you have not enough information to make correct decisions
+* Do not waste time on application's architecture as you have not enough information to make correct decisions;
-* Homework assignment might seem uninformative and missing pieces but that is what we are testing - your creativity and ability to perform
+* Homework assignment might seem uninformative and missing pieces but that is what we are testing - your creativity and ability to perform;

 If you have any questions, contact your associated person.